jrohit54/Puppeteer/README.md

 3)Install puppeteer in the current folder

-To run the project using node run test or node "example.js" file
+To run the project using npm run test or node "example.js" file